hhorak/rapidpatch/README.md

                          in the current directory.
-        update_spec      Copy locally changed SPEC to the mock buildroot. generate_patch   Get the changes in the source and store them into the <branch_name>.patch file.
+        update_spec      Copy locally changed SPEC to the mock buildroot. generate_patch   Get the changes in the source and store them into the <branch_name>.patch file. get_mock_config  Shows which mock config file name the tool works with. show_mock_config Shows mock config content the tool works with.

 ## Example: